openMetadataInitiative/.github/profile/README.md

-# Welcome to the openMetadataInitiative!
+# Welcome to the Open Metadata Initiative!

-The openMetadataInitiative was founded to create an non-profit entity for open-source, expert and community-driven projects that are dedicated to metadata management and harmonization.
+The Open Metadata Initiative was founded to create an non-profit entity for open-source, expert and community-driven projects that are dedicated to metadata management and harmonization.

-Currently the openMetadataInitiative hosts the following projects:
+Currently the Open Metadata Initiative hosts the following projects:
 - **openMINDS** - a metadata framework for linked data in neuroscience ► [ReadTheDocs](https://openminds-documentation.readthedocs.io)